Design Pattern: Adapter

 modernPhone.startCharging(powerfulAdapter);

-// Household Socket: Provides -> 220V AC
+// Household socket: provides -> 220V AC

-// Adapter: Converts 220V AC to 15V DC
+// Adapter: converts 220V AC to 15V DC

-// iPhone 17: ✔ Charging voltage is: 15V DC
+// iPhone 17: ✔ Charging at: 15V DC

 Device oldPhone = new Device("Nokia", List.of(